The Story of

 December 22, 1775

-In December of that year, those Militias were integrated into the Continental Army under the command of General George Washington, seeing action in such battles as Great Bridge, VA on 12/9/1775 and Camden, SC on 8/16/1780.
+In December of that year, these brave men would soon find themselves integrated into the Continental Army under the command of General George Washington, fighting in notable battles like Great Bridge, VA, on December 9, 1775, and Camden, SC, on August 16, 1780.

 The Naming of Pasquotank